Low Carb Waffles are nostalgic for me.

 I would hate to be trying to make a waffles and end up with a waffle shaped crepe because I forgot the baking powder.

-The oat fiber really gives these a great flavor and texture.
+The oat fiber your low carb waffles a great flavor and texture.
 But I haven’t seen it sold at any of the stores near me (yet).

 If you need oat fiber you can find it here.